Keeping employees healthy and products safe is on the agenda of any professional organization.

 Do you need FDA-approved hand sanitizers in your facility?
 Let’s go over the reasons why they are important.

-In a facility, where dozens of people touch the same surfaces, viruses and bacteria can spread quickly.
-It’s possible to keep the spreading at bay by making sanitizers readily available.
+In a facility where dozens of people touch the same surfaces, viruses and bacteria can spread quickly.
+It’s possible to keep the spread at bay by having sanitizers readily available.

-It only takes one sick person to spread the virus to the entire office, store or any other facility.
+It only takes one sick person to spread the virus to the entire office, store, or other facilities.
 According to the latest study, 90% of Americans go to work when they are sick.
-Viruses and bacteria affect people in different ways.
-While the person, who comes to work sick may have mild symptoms, their coworker may not get as lucky.
+Yet, viruses and bacteria affect people in different ways.
+While the person who comes to work sick may have mild symptoms, their coworker may not be as lucky.

 3. Enjoy the Bandwagon Effect